kbkozlev/AdvancedPrinter/README.md

-# ColorPrinter
+# AdvancedPrinter

-ColorPrinter is a custom Python library designed to mimic the behavior of the `print` function with added color and style options using ANSI escape codes.
+AdvancedPrinter is a custom Python library designed to mimic the behavior of the `print` function with added color and style options using ANSI escape codes.
 This allows you to print text with various colors and styles to the terminal.

 ## Features